anuket-project/RA2/doc/ref_arch/kubernetes/chapters/chapter02.rst

    * - inf.ntw.03
      - Infrastructure
      - Network
-     - The networking solution should be able to be centrally administrated and configured.
+     - The networking solution should be able to be centrally administered and configured.
      - ra2.ntw.001, ra2.ntw.004
    * - inf.ntw.04
      - Infrastructure